opendr-io/causality/README.md

 Provable predictions so far (total 24) - provable meanining the prediction was publshed here some time - days or months - before the CVE went 'hot' meaning it was added to a watchlist of widely exploited critical vulns.

 March 18: CVE-2025-24472  was added to the KEV.
-It was rated hot in the Feb 15 run.
+It was rated hot in the Feb 15 run, another 31 day lead time.
 ```CVE-2025-24472	Fortinet	FortiOS	"An Authentication Bypass Using an Alternate Path or Channel vulnerability [CWE-288] affecting FortiOS 7.0.0 through 7.0.16 and FortiProxy 7.2.0 through 7.2.12, 7.0.0 through 7.0.19 may allow a remote attacker to gain super-admin privileges via crafted CSF proxy requests."	hot```

 March 10: CVE-2025-25151 was added to the KEV.
 It was rated hot in the Feb 15 run.
 (23)